nevanscott/uxui0120/_lessons/advancing-in-sketch-nested-symbols-layer-styles-and-text-styles.md

 ---
-title: 'Advancing in Sketch: Nested Symbols, Layer Styles and Text Styles'
+title: >-
+  How to create reusable components in Sketch to make your workflow more efficient
 unit: 2
 day: 10
 topics: